 There are numerous exhibits and displays, covering both local history and Dutch culture from across the globe.
 Items include toys, art, clothes, books, furnishings, and more.

 The Wonderful Wizard of Oz has been a popular kids’ book (later movie) for many years.
 Almost everyone knows at least the basics of the tale, featuring Dorothy, Toto, the Tin Man, the Cowardly Lion, and others.
 The author – L. Frank Baum – loved to spend his vacations in Holland.
 It was here, in Holland, that he got the inspiration to write the classic story.

 The Holland Oz Project remembers the author and pays homage to the famous book through large bronze statues of characters from the tale set along an enchanting yellow brick road.
 You’ll find this free exhibition in downtown Holland.
 In Centennial Park, flowers bloom to create a gigantic storybook (in season).

 Holland Aquatic Center is the perfect place for watery fun.
 Swim laps or relax in the 50-meter pool, watch as kids squeal with delight on the slides and toys in the splash zone, unwind in the therapy pool, and treat yourself to a spa treatment.
 The center also offers water-based keep-fit classes and swimming lessons.

 5. Shop ‘Till You Drop in Downtown

 If you’re looking for some great retail therapy in Holland, look no further than 8th Street in Downtown Holland.
-At the heart of downtown, this is the city’s main shopping hub.
+At the heart of downtown, this is the city’s main shopping hub and heading here is one of the best things to do in Holland.
 There are more than 100 stores and eateries within the charming Victorian-style buildings.